Innmind/documentation/docs/getting-started/concurrency/async.md

 ## Advantages

 The first big advantage of this design is that your task is completely unaware that it is run asynchronously.
-It all depends on the `$os` variable inject (1).
+It all depends on the `$os` variable injected (1).
 This means that you can easily experiment a piece of your program in an async context by what code calls it, your program logic itself doesn't have to change!
 {.annotate}

 1. If it comes from Mantle it's async otherwise it's sync.